workindia/Applozic-Android-SDK/ADVANCED-DOC.md

 ###  Contacts

-Note:This methods are for creating local conatcts and only stored locally.
+The below methods are for creating contacts to be stored locally on the user's device.

 ####Creating Contact list